RichiKennedy/RichiKennedy/README.md

 .📖 Studied Frontend Development at Hyper Island

-.From Australia 🦘 Living in Sweden 🥶
+.🌏 From Australia 🦘 Living in Sweden 🥶

 .Currently exploring Typescript 🦾

 .I am currently on the lookout for a junior frontend developer role to kick-start my frontend career in correlation with my graduation early 2023

-.Get in touch with me! richardgrahamkennedy@gmail.com
+.✉️ Get in touch with me! richardgrahamkennedy@gmail.com
 <!--
 **RichiKennedy/RichiKennedy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.